Skip to Content

 So what exactly is the pituitary gland?
 This is a pea-sized endocrine gland found at the base of the brain and plays a significant role in regulating vital body functions and general well-being.

-It is known as the “master gland” as the hormones it produces are responsible for many different processes in the body, for example, growth, reproduction, metabolism, blood pressure, and controlling blood sugar levels.
+It is known as the “master gland,” as the hormones it produces are responsible for many different processes in the body, for example, growth, reproduction, metabolism, blood pressure, and controlling blood sugar levels.

 Both the affected dog’s parents have to be carriers of the faulty gene, and it is estimated that 20% of German Shepherds now carry the defective gene:

-“What is known is that 20% of German Shepherds and their derivatives such as the Saarloos Wolfhound and the Czechoslovakian Wolf Dog are now carriers of pituitary dwarfism.”
+What is known is that 20% of German Shepherds and their derivatives such as the Saarloos Wolfhound and the Czechoslovakian Wolf Dog are now carriers of pituitary dwarfism.” – The Saartje Foundation

 With a recessive gene, when two carriers are mated, 50% of their offspring will be carriers, and 25% of their offspring will be dwarfs.

 Pituitary dwarfism associated with growth hormone deficiency in German Shepherd dogs has been seen for decades, and dwarfs are born worldwide.
-However, the condition has been reported to have recently spread quite rapidly in Europe, and this is for two reasons:

 1. Through the breeding of unsuspected carriers.
-The problem is that German Shepherds that are carriers of the recessive gene do not have any visible symptoms, and so the reputable breeder would be none the wiser.
+The problem is that German Shepherds that are carriers of the recessive gene do not have any visible symptoms, so the reputable breeder would be none the wiser.

 Other Causes of Pituitary Dwarfism